robvanson/akouste/README.md

 Browsers can automatically play audio or video, but generally only after the user has "interacted" with the page.
 The required interaction can be induced by adding a sound button to a cover page and have the user listen to the audio.
 The **autoplay** keyword can be added to stimuli after the {}-style brackets (audio and video buttons, {}-brackets must be present, but can be empty, eg, *[[[A{}**autoplay**]]]*).
 The stimuli will then be played automatically on loading the page.
 It can be prudent to hide the **Play** button using the *visibility* style when using **autoplay**, eg, *[[[A{visibility:hidden}**autoplay**]]]*.

-### Collecting subject answers
+### Collecting subject responses

-Four constructs are defined to collect subject evaluations based on answers in the questionnaire:
+Four constructs are defined to collect subject responses from the questionnaire:

 - A row of \(\(\)\) is translated to a row of radio buttons (eg, Likert scale).
 All radio buttons on a line will be combined in a single radio-button row.
 It is best to put the individual buttons and their labels into a table for consistent placement (see example markdown files).
 - \>\>----------\<\< (10 -dashes or more) will be transformed into a visual analogue slider.